zzz6519003/substrate-how-to-guides/how-to-substrate/docs/200/configurable-constants.md

 The `add_value` method increases `SingleValue` so long as each call adds less than the `MaxAddend` value.
 In more complex patterns, the constant value may be used as a static base value that is scaled by a multiplier to incorporate stateful context for calculating some dynamic fee (i.e. floating transaction fees).

-For this function, make sure:
+For this function, make sure to:

 - include checks using `ensure!`
 - keep track of the previous value